Introduction

-As a parent, it’s common to feel uncertain about setting boundaries for your kids.
+As a parent, it’s common to feel uncertain about setting healthy boundaries for children’s behavior.
 This could be because some people associate the word “boundary” with negative connotations, believing that establishing specific boundaries for children means disregarding their feelings and ideas.

 However, this is not true.
 The most important thing is children require consistent, reliable enforcement of standards, rules, and guidelines in their lives, and clear boundaries are an essential part of parenting.
 This process represents structure, regulation, and instruction without making any disrespectful inferences.
 Therefore, it is crucial to establish boundaries with your children for their overall well-being.